Financial reports

 2021 -819,165 2,514,085

-On the tax base side, we had an operating deficit most of the time over the last decade.
-This indicates the city is currently not able to cover the cost of annual amortization of its assets from its own funds.
+On the tax base side, we have had an operating deficit most of the time over the last decade.
+This indicates that the city is currently not able to cover the cost of annual amortization of its assets from its own funds.
 This is contributing to the infrastructure deficit.

 This is a common issue as cities have not traditionally budgeted for asset amortization out of operating budgets but have used capital reserve contributions instead.